michaelborck-education/ai-teaching-partner-hr/booklet/00-front-matter.md

 ### What You Will Find Here

-- **Concrete examples**: Every chapter includes ready-to-use prompts and scenarios
+- **Concrete examples**: Every chapter includes ready-to-use prompts and scenarios, with discipline-specific adaptations for HR, Marketing, Accounting, Business Analytics, Tourism & Hospitality, Information Systems, and Management
 - **Practical guidance**: Step-by-step implementation for busy lecturers
 - **Real pedagogical value**: AI applications directly support existing learning outcomes
 - **Honest assessment**: What AI does well, what it doesn't, and what requires human judgment